Humanitarian Disarmament in Myanmar

 CCM : not a state party.

-All parties in the conflict, including the Myanmar armed forces and various non-state actors, have used landmines.
+All parties to the conflict, including the Myanmar armed forces and various non-state actors, have used landmines.
 The extent of contamination is not fully known, nor the total number of casualties.
-However, the numbers are likely to be in the thousands.
+However, the contamination is assumed to be heavy and the casualty numbers are likely to be in the thousands.

-Approximately 500,000 people are internally displaced due to conflict in eastern Myanmar, with an additional 140,000 refugees in camps in Thailand.
+Approximately 500,000 people are internally displaced due to conflict in Northeast and eastern Myanmar, with an additional 140,000 refugees in camps in Thailand.

 NPA has been working in Myanmar since 2004 with long term development activities.